 When you successfully sell your house by owner and save thousands of dollars, it will all have been worth it!

 I’d like to leave you with a couple final thoughts on selling.

 First, if you are not getting the results you want, then review the information in this guide and immediately take corrective action.

 Usually, the price is wrong.
 To sell, you’ve got to have the right price.
 The best pricing corrective actions you can take if you are not selling is $5,000 or even $10,000 price adjustments every two weeks until you are getting multiple showings a week and receiving offers!

 Second, I want to emphasize that selling your house is all about focusing on what matters and ignoring a lot of the noise.
 You will get the best results by focusing most of your efforts on what I call the “Magic Formula“.

-Watch this video to understand what steps will get you the best results when selling a house by owner.
+Watch this video by clicking the picture below, to understand what steps will get you the best results when selling a house by owner.

 I hope you found this FSBO guide useful and answered EVERY question you had on the process of selling a house without a real estate agent.

 If you still have any questions, feel free to reach out to me directly, through my website and I will get back to you right away.